 Let's quickly dive into the details:

 After braving the fury of monsoon, landslides, washed down roads and a grueling ride of almost thirty hours from Delhi (all these hurdles added many extra hours), when we finally stepped out of the car near Battal, we almost screamed with ecstasy as we looked up at the night sky.

 It was beaming with millions of stars, something we had never seen before.
 And we hadn’t even reached the magical valley of Spiti yet.
 It was just the beginning.
-This was a few years back when the valley was not frequented by many people.
+This fact was a few years back when many people did not frequent the valley.

 The high altitude villages of Spiti valley have a character of their own.
 The people have a simple but hard lifestyle.
 The Spitian way of life is totally in sync with the terrain’s unforgiving geography and weather.